b-parikh/network_com_hw_soln/INSTRUCTIONS.md

 ```
 to verify that there is no change between the original file and the received file.

+### Troubleshooting
+1. If Docker is returning `Permission denied` errors, make sure your $USER is within the "Docker" linux group.
+You can also run all the Docker commands with `sudo`.
+2. If you build the code OUTSIDE of the Docker container after it has been built in the Docker container, you may see a build failure and a `Permission denied` error.
+To fix this, run `sudo rm -rf ./target` with the root of the directory and try to build again.

 ### Appendix
 #### Shortcuts